Catholic Diocese of the Australian Military Services: Principal chaplains

-The army and air force have three principal chaplains; one each to represent Catholicism, Anglicanism and nonconformist Protestantism.
-In January 2018, the Australian Navy removed the requirement to have three principal chaplains.
-They are accorded the rank relevant to the Division Five chaplain for each branch (1 star rank or O7).
-Principal chaplains (who in the Catholic Military Diocese are also episcopal vicars and currently are also monsignors) oversee the chaplains of their particular service, managing matters such as recruitment, postings, deployments, promotions, welfare and discipline.
+From 2018 for the Navy, and as of 2026 in the other two Services (Air Force and Army), ADF Chaplaincy has undergone significant changes in structure, governance and management, and currently there are no Catholic ADF 'Principal' Chaplains (1 star, O-7 rank) nor any 'Senior Chaplains' (O-5 or O-6 rank) in any of the three full-time Services.
+The pathway for an ADF Chaplain's advancement or promotion to 'Principal Chaplain' has narrowed significantly with the abolition or reduction in numbers of Principal Chaplains, depending on the Service.
+Principal Chaplain is the highest rank for ADF Chaplains (equivalent to a Navy Commodore, Army Brigadier and Air Force Air-Commodore) and the Directors General of each of the three Services' Chaplaincy branches are typically a Principal Chaplain (Division 5 and O-7).
+If a Catholic priest ADF Chaplain were to advance to Principal Chaplain, as in the past, they would typically be recommended to the Pope to receive the papal honorific title of 'Monsignor.'
+They would also typically be an Episcopal Vicar (EV) of the Military bishop and member's of the Ordinariate's College of Consultors.

-Catholic priests who are promoted to principal chaplains of the ADF are traditionally nominated for and receive the title Monsignor from the Pope.
-The current Catholic principal chaplains of the ADF are: Air Force - Monsignor (Air Commodore) Peter O'Keefe (also vicar general of the military oOrdinariate); Navy - Monsignor (Commodore) Stuart Hall (also full-time parish priest in Malvern East, Victoria); Army - Monsignor (Brigadier) Glynn Murphy (also full-time parish priest in Horsham, Victoria).
-Currently all Catholic principal chaplains are in the reserve forces.
+Whatever the structural changes in ADF Chaplaincy, permanent or temporary, the Military Ordinariate still retains representation at 2-star level having a seat on the Religious Advisory Committee to the Services (RACS) that advises the ADF, the CDF and the Service Chiefs, on religious and spiritual matters.

 Chaplains

 Chaplains are charged with the responsibility to care for the religious, spiritual and pastoral (welfare) needs of Defence members and their families.
 For Catholic chaplains, this includes providing the sacraments, especially to Defence members isolated from civilian Catholic churches/parishes or on war operations.
 Chaplains, especially those appointed to training establishments, conduct classes on ethics, morals, values and character development with their military units.
 Chaplains in the Navy, Army and Air Force undergo the same training as other ADF officers.

 With only a few exceptions, ordained Catholic chaplains (priests and deacons) are "on loan" to the Military Diocese from a "civilian" diocese for an agreed period of time, which may or may not be renewed.
 The Bishop of the Military relies on the other Australian bishops for the supply of enough clergy to meet the chaplaincy needs of Catholics in the ADF.
-It is possible for a priest or deacon to be ordained solely into (incardinated) the Defence Diocese/Military Ordinariate and thus he fully belongs to the Military Diocese for life.
+It is possible for a priest or deacon to be ordained solely into (incardinated) the Defence Diocese/Military Ordinariate or transfer into it by the process of incardination from a civilian diocese, and thus belong fully to the Military Diocese for life.

 ADF chaplains are generally addressed by their first name by Officers of equal or superior rank or as "Sir" by those of lower ranks, however Catholic chaplains are often referred to as "Father" or as "Padre" by soldiers, sailors, and RAAF personnel irrespective of their rank.

 Divisions

-Chaplains in the ADF are organised into five divisions:
+Chaplains in the ADF are organised into five divisions that are nominally equated to normal ranks in ADF administration such as PMKeyS and internal regulations and structures: